 But people thanking each other isn’t the only social benefit of OKRs, and it’s not just about sharing the successes.
 You don’t merely succeed as a team, but fail as one too.
 So, when something does go wrong, everyone knows they aren’t shouldering the blame alone.

-Project managers won’t want for updates
+Project managers don’t have to wait for updates

 With different teams working on the same projects, there’s sure to be a steady stream of progress updates.
 Viva Goals makes use of both manual check-ins and “live data” to keep these updates consistent.
 This can be great for project managers, providing you don’t get snowed under.
 There’s always someone working on something, which means you always have a sense of progression.